First — A Patch Puppy Note:

 Spaying and neutering take those hormones out of the equation and drops your dog’s cancer risk.

-You need to have your pup neutered early to reap these benefits.
+You need to have your pup neutered or spayed early to reap these benefits.

 For example, to lower your dog’s chance of breast cancer, you need to spay your dog before she’s two and a half years old.